52100 Bearing Steel | 1.3505 | 100Cr6

 • Primary Applications: 52100 is mainly a bearing steel, whereas 1095 is a more general-purpose high-carbon steel often used for springs and blades.

-• Corrosion Resistance: 52100 offers slightly better corrosion resistance than plain carbon 1095 due to its chromium content, although neither is considered a corrosion-resistant steel.
+• Corrosion Resistance: 52100 offers slightly better corrosion resistance than plain carbon 1095, although neither is considered a corrosion-resistant steel.

-Get a Free Quote + Expert Heat Treatment Advice for Your 52100 Steel Needs!
+Get a Competitive Quote for 52100 Bearing Steel

 Our Products